The essential role of computational graphs

 Adjoint variables and the backward pass

-This quantity is also called the upstream gradient at node .
+Why it is called the upstream gradient

+Now make this operational.
 Suppose a node computes

 Local backpropagation rule